 - if different AMPs affected different soil quality parameters in different ways;

 - and what impact the AMPs had on the principal soil threats.

 For details of the assessment analysis methods and the results from this and all study sites see »Impact of promising agricultural management practices.

-As a result of this extended analysis, the example of irrigation managment Plot 8.8 (which consisted of irrigating sunflowers) was finally selected to demonstrate the positive impact management practice can have on soil quality (see »Demonstrations of recommended agricultural management practices in the study sites).
+As a result of this extended analysis, the example of irrigation managment Plot 8.8 (which consisted of irrigating sunflowers) was finally selected to demonstrate the positive impact management practice can have on soil quality (see »Demonstration events in the study sites).

 This practice addresses drought and organic matter depletion.
 VSA total scores were much higherunder the AMP and individual soil indicator scores were equal only for topsoil compaction, earthworm count and soil colour.
 For measured properties, the differences consisted of a slightly higher organic carbon content and a reduction in bulk density.

 Of the 90 stakeholders who took part in the evaluation of the beta version of SQAPP, 2 were from the Braila County study site.
 Participants were asked a series of questions relating to their expectations of SQAPP and the relevance of the soil parameters included in SQAPP, the assessment of soil threats and the suitability of the app's recommendations to their local context.
 The feedback and comments were combined with those from the other study sites and used in the further development of SQAPP.
 For details of the responses from all study sites see »Stakeholder feedback and SQAPP development.

 On 30 September 2019 a demonstration event was organised at the ICPA Institute to present the major findings of iSQAPER to stakeholders and to discuss water management on arable lands as a management practice of proven benefit to soil quality.
 The event was attended by 11 participants.

 The results from this demonstration event and those held in the other study sites are summarised in »Demonstration events in the study sites.